Curriculum Learning: A Survey: Applications of Curriculum Learning

+Burduja and Ionescu~\citeyearpar{Burduja-ICIP-2021} study model-level and data-level curriculum strategies in medical image alignment.
+They compare two existing approaches introduced in \citep{Morerio-ICCV-2017,sinha2020curriculum} with a novel approach based on gradually deblurring the input.
+The latter strategy relies on the intuition that blurred images are easier to align.
+Hence, the unsupervised training starts with blurred images, which are gradually deblurred until they become identical to the original samples.
+The empirical results show that curriculum by input blur attains performance gains on par with curriculum by smoothing \citep{sinha2020curriculum}, while reducing the computational complexity by a significant margin.

-\subsection{Reinforcement Learning}
+\subsection{Reinforcement learning}

+A large part of the curriculum learning literature focuses on its application in reinforcement learning (RL) settings, usually addressing robotics tasks.
+Behind this statement stands the extensive survey of Narvekar et al.~\citeyearpar{narkevarJMLR20survey}, which explores this direction in depth.
+Compared to the curriculum methodologies applied in other domains, most of the approaches used in RL apply the curriculum at task-level, not at data-level.
+Furthermore, teacher-student frameworks are more common in RL than in the other domains \citep{matiisen2019teacher,narvekar2018learning,portelas2020teacher,portelas2020meta}.

-{\bf Navigation and control.} Florensa et al.~\cite{florensa2017reverse} introduce a curriculum approach for reinforcement learning of robotic tasks.
+{\bf Navigation and control.} Florensa et al.~\citeyearpar{florensa2017reverse} propose a curriculum approach for reinforcement learning of robotic tasks.
 The authors claim that this is a difficult problem because the natural reward function is sparse.
 Thus, in order to reach the goal and receive learning signals, extensive exploration is required.
-Their method learns the tasks without any prior knowledge other than obtaining a single state in which the task is achieved.
 The easy-to-hard methodology is obtained by training the robot in ``reverse'', gradually learning to reach the goal from a set of start states increasingly farther away from the goal.
 As the distance from the goal increases, so does the difficulty of the task.
 The nearby, easy, start states are generated from a certain seed state by applying noise in action space.

-Murali et al.~\cite{murali2018cassl} adapt curriculum learning for robotics, learning how to grasp using an adaptive, underactuated multi-fingered gripper.
-They use curriculum learning in control space, which orders the learning in the control parameter space by fixing few dimensions of control parameters and sampling in the remaining dimensions.
-The authors employ a variance-based sensitivity analysis to determine the easy to learn modalities which are learnt in the earlier phases of the training, while focusing on harder modalities later.
+\begin{sloppypar} Murali et al.~\citeyearpar{murali2018cassl} also adapt curriculum learning for robotics, learning how to grasp using a multi-fingered gripper.
+They use curriculum learning in the control space, which guides the training in the control parameter space by fixing some dimensions and sampling in the other dimensions.
+The authors employ variance-based sensitivity analysis to determine the easy-to-learn modalities that are learned in the earlier phases of the training while focusing on harder modalities later. \end{sloppypar}